Independent equity research

 Every position we hold, the date opened, entry price, current return, distance to fair value.
 Updated through the trading day.
 Visible to Members at any hour.

-Every verdict ever issued — BUY, WATCH, PASS — lives on a public page from the day it ships, with realized return versus the Russell Mid-Cap benchmark.
-No verdict is ever edited or removed.
-The scoreboard is the receipts.
+Every position we hold lives on a public page from the day it opens, with realized return versus the Russell Mid-Cap benchmark — winners and losers alike.
+We never edit it and we never quietly drop a name.
+The track record is the receipts.

 Filings only.

 Every claim about a company comes from a specific paragraph in a specific government-filed document — 10-K, 10-Q, 8-K, DEF 14A, XBRL financials.
-We do not rely on press releases, earnings-call transcripts, analyst opinion, or model memory.
+We do not rely on press releases, earnings-call transcripts, analyst opinion, or any claim we cannot trace to a filing.

 Cite the source.

-Every key claim carries a clickable verbatim quote that opens at the exact paragraph in the source filing.
-A typical memo carries thirty citations.
+Every claim we make traces to a specific government-filed document — the 10-K, the 10-Q, an 8-K, the proxy.
+Each memo closes with the filings it stands on.
 A claim without provenance is not a claim — it is an opinion, and we do not publish opinions as facts.

 Hold to a rule.